publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIV/ptB/ch139/m__us_usc_t49_s13902.md

     Section 4481 of the Internal Revenue Code of 1986, referred to in subsec. (c)(8), is classified to [section 4481 of Title 26][/us/usc/t26/s4481], Internal Revenue Code.

     Section 10102, referred to in subsec. (d)(2), was omitted and a new section 10102 enacted in the general amendment of this subtitle by [Pub.
-L. 104–88, title I, § 102(a)][/us/pl/104/88/s102/a], Dec.
+L. 104–88, title I][/us/pl/104/88/tI], § 102(a), Dec.
 29, 1995, [109 Stat.
 804][/us/stat/109/804], 806, effective Jan.
 1, 1996.

     The date of enactment of the Unified Carrier Registration Act of 2005, referred to in subsec. (f)(3), is the date of enactment of subtitle C of title IV of [Pub.
 L. 109–59][/us/pl/109/59], which was approved Aug.
 10, 2005.

  __Prior Provisions__

     Provisions similar to those in this section were contained in [section 10922 of this title][/us/usc/t49/s10922] prior to the general amendment of this subtitle by [Pub.
-L. 104–88, § 102(a)][/us/pl/104/88/s102/a].
+L. 104–88][/us/pl/104/88], § 102(a).

  __Amendments__

     2015—Subsec. (i)(2).
 [Pub.
 L. 114–94][/us/pl/114/94] inserted “except as” before “described”.

     2012—Subsec. (a)(1).
 [Pub.
-L. 112–141, § 32915(1)(A)][/us/pl/112/141/s32915/1/A], inserted “using self-propelled vehicles the motor carrier owns, rents, or leases” after “motor carrier” in introductory provisions.
+L. 112–141][/us/pl/112/141], § 32915(1)(A), inserted “using self-propelled vehicles the motor carrier owns, rents, or leases” after “motor carrier” in introductory provisions.

     [Pub.
-L. 112–141, § 32101(a)][/us/pl/112/141/s32101/a], amended par.
+L. 112–141][/us/pl/112/141], § 32101(a), amended par.
 (1) generally.
 Prior to amendment, text read as follows: “Except as provided in this section, the Secretary shall register a person to provide transportation subject to jurisdiction under subchapter I of chapter 135 of this title as a motor carrier if the Secretary finds that the person is willing and able to comply with—

     “(A) this part and the applicable regulations of the Secretary and the Board;